Rubber Band Ligation for Hemorrhoids Treatment in NYC

 Prior to rubber band ligation, a local anesthetic may be administered to hemorrhoids, and you may be given a sedative to help you relax.
 The doctor will have you lie on your side while the procedure is performed.
 A special scope is used to view hemorrhoids, and an instrument is used to place the small rubber band around the base of hemorrhoids.
 The entire procedure typically takes one hour.
 After the band ligation, there will be a brief period of observation and then you will be released to go home.

 Possible complications following the procedure include pain, a feeling of tightness, and bleeding.
 Pain is the most common complication; severe or sharp pains may indicate the band needs to be repositioned.
 If the patient received a local painkiller, there may only be a feeling of pressure.
 Bleeding may occur for a brief period after the procedure and when the tissue falls off.
 There is a risk of infection, and an antibiotic may be prescribed to prevent infection.
 Be sure to alert your doctor if there is increased pain, bleeding, or fever.

 Following the procedure, sitz baths may help alleviate pain and feelings of tightness.
 Patients are advised to take their prescribed medications as directed and avoid heavy lifting that may cause straining.

 If you believe you are suffering from hemorrhoids and may need band ligation treatment, the first step is to consult with a skilled NYC gastroenterologist.
 Gramercy Park Digestive Disease Center (GPDDC) is home to top board-certified gastroenterology physicians, with extensive experience in digestive disease diagnosis and treatment.
-Contact us today at (212) 979-3237 to learn more about our GI services and treatments.
+Call today at (212) 979-3237 to learn more about our GI services and treatments.
+You can also fill out the Appointment Request Form on this page.
+Our practice looks forward to serving you!